Skip to Content

 There are lots of natural differences in how people think, learn and act.

-If you have a neurodivergent condition, like autism or ADHD, you might feel different from people with more “typical” brains.
+If you have a neurodivergent condition, like autism, ADHD or dyslexia, you might feel different from people with more “typical” brains.

 But that’s okay.
 Your brain is wired differently, which means you have strengths that others don’t.